 Digital marketeers are creative geeks ( a mix of a marketeer and IT Specialist), they spend a lot of their time looking at their online channels, creating content for the web, data on the computer, platforms analytics, creating reports or finding patterns in their marketing campaigns.

 Hence, a lot of their work can be very independent or only require interaction with others for simple briefs/ reporting or clarification.
 With a fast internet, good processes and good revert rate from their teammates, even if it means they are working from their desk at home in their PJs, they can still run your Luxury Online Store backend loyalty programme flawlessly.
-Yes, it does seem daunting in terms of whether working with a remote staff can achieve good and constant real results even when you don’t see them, but yes, if you find a person with a good track record, then it can bet someone in office who, though is always there, but not necessarily as efficient or productive.
+Yes, it does seem daunting in terms of whether working with a remote staff can achieve good and constant real results even when you don’t see them, but yes, if you find a person with a good track record and strong in written communication, then it can bet someone in office who, though is always there, but not necessarily as efficient or productive.

 4. Lower Costs and Overheads from Singapore and beyond